-- Benefits to academic researchers: By emphasizing the voices of local actors at all stages of the process, community-based research can lead to more socially relevant and equitable research that aligns with the UN’s Greater Involvement of People with HIV/AIDS (GIPA) Principles.
+- Benefits to academic researchers: Incorporating the voices of local members at all stages of the process is a process that aligns with the UN’s Greater Involvement of People with HIV/AIDS (GIPA) Principles and that has the potential to produce research that is more socially relevant and equitable.
 Creating strong partnerships with community members can facilitate better recruitment of research participants.
 Recognizing multiple realities and sources of knowledge can increase the validity of the findings.

-- Benefits to communities: Community-based research allows communities to have a stronger voice in the direction of research that can influence policy decisions, and can ameliorate their own practices and service-delivery.
-By partnering with academic and other research experts, community agencies engaging in community-based research are given important opportunities for capacity building and skill development, including improving grant writing and research evaluation skills.
+- Benefits to communities: Community-based research that engages local members in setting research directions can influence policy decisions and improve their local members’ own practices and service-delivery.
+By partnering with academic and other research experts, community agencies can gain opportunities for capacity building in areas such as grant writing and evaluation skills.

 Hallmarks of Successful Community-Based Research

 Successful community-based research projects share a number of important characteristics: